nanapokuaah/MyFirstProject/README.md

-# MyFirstProject
+👋 Hi, I’m @nanapokuaah
+- 👀 I’m interested in
+- 🌱 I’m currently learning Software Engineering
+- 📫 How to reach me :13pokuaah@gmail.com
-Fun and exciting
+# MyFirstProject will be Fun and exciting